 I can tell you it was!
 I had my fermented shark on a toothpick in one hand and a shot of Brennivín in the other and I’m proud to say that I nailed the entire experience like a local.
 Did I like it?
 It wasn’t my favorite but I didn’t hate it either.
 For me, it didn’t taste fishy or “bad”.
 It actually didn’t have much taste to it at all.
 By the time I chased it with the Brennivín, I really only had the lingering taste of the Icelandic schnapps anyway.
 However, some of my friends definitely experienced a fishy taste.

 I always recommend going as local as you can with food when traveling.
-This Icelandic food was one of the easier experiences I have tried and I definitely recommend it!
+This traditional Icelandic food is served almost everywhere in Iceland including some of the best restaurant in Iceland

 Contributed by Heather Trimm from Trimm Travels